IrinaSTA/CV/README.md

   * Responsible for setting up regular sales reporting.
 Asked to take over as a product manager for Opsimize.

   **Business Consultant: Church Farm, Ardeley** (September 2012 to February 2014), sole-ownership **organic farm**
-  * Implemented a new accounting package and a new point of sale system, set up and integrated the two systems, trained staff.
-Significantly increased transparency and enabled better reporting for the owner.
+* Moved the company from pen and paper records to cloud based systems for accounting, point of sale and stock tracking: sourced, set up and integrated required hardwire and software, set up processes, trained staff.
-  * Created tools and procedures for accurate regular stock takes, saving time, money and resources.
-Assessed profitability of all business lines, leading to changes in pricing and increased profitability.
+* Assessed profitability of every item for sale at farm shop, cafe and pub, resulting in re-formulation of menus and elimination or repricing of loss-making products.
+* Put regular stock taking in place.

   **Business Consultant: TalentDrive** (October 2006 to May 2007), funded **human resources technology start up**
+* Retained to find a company suitable for an acquisition.
+In three months, sourced and reviewed close to 60 relevant opportunities.
+* Conducted full financial and operational due diligence for an acquisition target.
-  * Worked with the CEO to successfully launch the company: built a detailed model of the business, forecasted financial performance and cash flow needs, assisted with equity raise.
+* Asked to stay on to work with the CEO in successfully launching TalentDrive, a human services technology start up: built a detailed model of the business and forecasted financial performance and cash flow needs, resulting in raising of $1.12 million of equity financing.

 **Venture Capital/Private Equity Associate**: William Blair Capital Partners (October 2005 to September 2006), **venture capital and private equity fund** focused on Technology, Consumer and Business Services sectors
-* Put together deal-level performance analysis of seven prior funds, totalling over $600 million dollars in capital.
+* Pulled together from scratch detailed performance analysis of seven prior investment funds, totalling over $900 million in capital and 160 deals.
-* Modelled venture and recapitalisation investments.
 * Reviewed all incoming business plans, researched and presented potential investment opportunities.
+Modelled venture and recapitalisation investments.

 **Investment Banking Analyst**: Updata Capital (February 2004 - July 2005), boutique **mergers and acquisitions advisory firm** focused on software and IT services sectors
+* Provided company valuations and conducted due diligence for mergers and acquisitions.
-* Performed valuation and merger analysis modelling, wrote mergers and acquisitions pitch presentations, conducted company due diligence.
+* Authored mergers and acquisitions pitch presentations, providing market intelligence and assessment in support of our company brand.

 ## Education